frlinw/backinfront/README.md

   populateUrl: string,
   // URL used for database synchronization
   syncUrl: string,
-  // Provides a JWT to authenticate requests on the server
+  // Set headers to your requests
-  // Example: add authorization header to authenticate the request headers?(): Promise<Object>,
+  // Example: add authorization header to authenticate a request headers?(): Promise<Object>,
   // Key to use when the result contains count & data collectionCountKey?: string,